 Adds a login as a member of a fixed server role.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use ALTER SERVER ROLE instead.

 sp_addsrvrolemember [ @loginame= ] 'login' , [ @rolename = ] 'role'